14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 9. AdWords Performance Grader

 The biggest mobile update is a completely revamped section on Mobile Advertising.
-It provides relative CPC for mobile and notes how much an account spends on mobile.
+It provides the relative CPC for mobile and notes how much an account spends on mobile.
 If you’re not a WordStream customer, don’t worry.
-Click-Through Rate and Text Ad Optimization are analyzed by desktop, tablet, and mobile, and a check has been added to the Best Practices that look for mobile bid modifiers in ad groups.
+Click-through rate and Text Ad Optimization are analyzed across desktop, tablet, and mobile, and a Best Practices check has been added to look for mobile bid modifiers in ad groups.

 10. Mobile Pay

-If you have friends striving for a Starbucks gold card, you probably know how important their Starbucks mobile app and payment are to them.
-Apple introduced the Wallet on iPhones with iOS 6, which supports mobile payments to several vendors: Starbucks, Target, various airlines, hotels, etc. Not an iPhone user or don’t use Apple Pay?
-Users can choose from Google Wallet or Square Wallet, or PayPal.
+If you have friends striving for a Starbucks Gold Card, you probably know how important their Starbucks mobile app and payment methods are to them.
+Apple introduced Wallet on iPhones with iOS 6, which supports mobile payments with several vendors, including Starbucks, Target, and various airlines and hotels.
+Not an iPhone user or don’t use Apple Pay?
+Users can choose from Google Wallet, Square Wallet, or PayPal.
 These apps are armed with fraud protection and immediate payment alerts.

-By eliminating the pain of plugging in credit card info and digging out dollar bills, you can have a more efficient business and happy customers!
+By eliminating the pain of entering credit card info and digging out dollar bills, you can run a more efficient business and keep happy customers!
 This is an easy way to implement a loyalty program, all from the comfort of a mobile device.
 These apps will best show your business as a shopping option.
 Free advertising!

-If your brand runs offline ads or ads on TV, adding a QR Code is a must.
+If your brand runs offline or TV ads, adding a QR Code is a must.
 Viewers can quickly scan the code with their mobile devices and go to the landing page you want to direct them to.

-QR Codes generated using their platform are dynamic, saving you reprinting costs.
-These QR Codes are trackable and empower you with important metrics such as scan counts, scan location, etc which you can use to drive better ROI.
+QR Codes generated using their platform are dynamic, saving you the cost of reprinting.
+These QR Codes are trackable and provide important metrics, such as scan counts and scan locations, that you can use to drive better ROI.

 Mobile Marketing Tools for Time Management